oalfonso-o/mkdocs/docs/posts/python_async.md

 Which means that our Flask server is not answering to our requests.

-This is the real problem, when our server is full loaded and can't take more requests, and the biggest problem here, or what is more worrying is that indeed, the server is not really working, is just waiting!
+This is the real problem, when our server is full loaded and can't take more requests there are requests that just die, and the worst of this is that the server is not really working, is just waiting!
 Is lazing around, waiting for a 3rd program to deliver the needed goods.
 Like a waiter that orders a dish to the kitchen and waits there idle for the whole 5 minutes that can take preparing that dish instead of doing other things in the meantime.

 So: